 Along with the blow-up swimming pool in my bedroom, we have a cardboard restaurant and a teepee that we rotate around the house, upstairs and downstairs, to keep the kids’ interest.
 They love having these set up in different areas of the house to play in, and the cardboard restaurant can be colored with crayons, markers, or even paint!
 Another fun activity we like to do is take all the cushions off the couches and make a giant cave or fort with blankets.

 In my intro, I said I would do just about anything to keep my kids entertained.
-That of course includes screen time.
-As much as I hate to admit it, sometimes the iPad just needs to be the babysitter!
+That, of course, includes screen time.
+As much as I hate to admit it, sometimes the iPad needs to be the babysitter!
 Especially when the kids need a break from my rainy day activities.
-My son loves the Homer app, it’s fun and he learns at the same time.
+My son loves the Homer app, it’s fun, and he learns at the same time.
 Other apps he likes to use are the Duplo train game and the ABCmouse Traceable app.
-When it comes to TV shows and movies, I have a competition with myself every single day to see how long I last before turning on some sort of screen in my house.
+When it comes to TV shows and movies, I compete with myself every day to see how long I last before turning on some sort of screen in my house.
 That rings true on rainy days.
 Instead of just turning on the TV and walking away, make it a little extra special by putting your phone or laptop away and enjoying a movie with the kids.
 Maybe even cuddle up in one of your forts and watch together.
 Snuggling is the best, and they’ll love snuggling with you while the rain pours outside.

 Indoor Water Table

 Okay, hear me out with this one.
 Lay down multiple towels on the floor and just let them play in the water.
 Grab your bathtub toys and toss them in and see the excitement on their faces.
 It isn’t as messy or bad as you think it is, and if things do get out of hand, toss that water into the rain and move on to the next activity.
 Because we’re the boss, right?!